 Fibroadenomas are solid, smooth, firm, benign lumps.
 They are the most common benign

-lumps that occur in women.
-They can occur in women of any age.
-But they are most often
+lumps.
+They can occur in people of any age.
+But they are most often found in people

-found in women in their 20s and 30s.
-Increasingly, they are also being seen in postmenopausal
+in their 20s and 30s.
+They are also seen more often now in postmenopausal people who

 The painless lump feels rubbery, moves around freely, and very often is found by the

-woman herself.
-Fibroadenomas vary in size and can grow anywhere in the breast tissue.
+people themselves.
+Fibroadenomas vary in size and can grow anywhere in the breast

 How are fibroadenomas diagnosed and treated?